pingcap/docs/dm/dm-open-api.md

 ## Disable a data source

-This is a synchronisation interface that deactivates this data source on a successful request and stops all subtasks of the task that depend on it in bulk.
+This is a synchronous interface that deactivates this data source on a successful request and stops all subtasks of the task that rely on it in batch.

 ### Request URI